matsim-vsp/matsim-vsp.github.io/README.md

 **Top Nav Bar:** In `_config.yml` edit the `navigation` list to add items to the top nav bar.
 Markdown files with the names listed there will be read from root and from `_pages_en`. _Be sure to change the title field in each page_ to match the language of the page!

 The system will do its best to pick the right version of a page based on whether it exists in both languages and which version of the site you are visiting.

+## Building site locally

+You need Ruby 3.3.0 installed, so that the dependency bundler can install all the things:

+- Install Ruby 3.3.0 for your system
+  - On Mac homebrew this is `brew install ruby@3.3`
+  - Or `rbenv install 3.3.0` and `rbenv global 3.3.0`
+- `bundle install`

+Now you can run locally:

+- `bundle exec jekyll serve`